jon-harper/jon-harper.github.io/docs/abs/printing.md

 In imperfect conditions, generally due to too-low bed and air temperatures, ABS behaves very poorly.
 At room temperature, ABS is nearly impossible to print properly.

 A final note on moisture: ABS does not *ab*sorb moisture (take up), it *ad*sorbs it (becomes coated in it).
 Regardless of the how it is introduced, water turns to steam in the heat of 3D printer's nozzle and creates blemishes in the resulting print.
-As a result, ABS must be stored in low humidity.
+As a result, ABS must be stored in low humidity, below 30%.

 ## Requirements